 - All members’ names must appear on the group reservation form.

-- At least three members of the group must be present to check out the key.
+- At least three members of the group must be present to check out the key, one member is responsible for checking out the room key with a valid FSU ID.

 - The Seminar Room door must remain unlocked at all times.

-- The room key must be returned on time.
+- The room key must be returned on time; keys that are not returned accrue overdue fines and fees like reserve items.

 - No practicing allowed in this study space.
 Piano use permitted at a reasonable volume.